LK00100100/tribal-sim/README.md

 ![alt text](https://raw.githubusercontent.com/LK00100100/tribal-sim/master/tribal-sim-screenshot.PNG "Demo")

 ## Setup and notes
-1) You will need to download "node package manager (NPM)" which comes with node.js [(Download)](https://nodejs.org/en/download/).
-In root directory, type the following to install all of the necessary packages. **Do this once.**
+1) Git Clone repo.
+You will need to download "node package manager (NPM)" which comes with node.js [(Download)](https://nodejs.org/en/download/).
+In project root directory, type the following to install all of the necessary packages. **Do this once.**

 ```
 npm install